-Depending on the location of the testicle, one or two small incisions are made in the scrotum, the groin, or the abdomen to allow the surgeon to reach the testicle and move it to the scrotum.
-Sometimes another surgical method called laparoscopy is used to move undescended testicles when they are located high in the inguinal canal or in the abdomen.
+Depending on the location of the testicle, one or two small incisions are made in the scrotum, the groin, or the abdomen.
+This allows the surgeon to reach the testicle and move it to the scrotum.
+Sometimes another type of surgery called laparoscopy is used to move undescended testicles.
+It may be done when they are located high in the inguinal canal or in the abdomen.
 In both types of orchiopexy, general anesthesia is used.

-Orchiopexy can be done as an outpatient procedure if it is uncomplicated.
+This surgery (orchiopexy) can be done as an outpatient procedure if it is uncomplicated.
 Sometimes a child needs a short hospital stay.
-The surgery for testicles that are located just above the scrotum and for testicles that are low in the inguinal canal is usually much simpler than for testicles that are higher up in the canal or in the abdomen.
+The surgery for testicles that are just above the scrotum and for testicles that are low in the inguinal canal is usually much simpler than for testicles that are higher up in the canal or in the abdomen.

-For at least 2 weeks after surgery, boys should avoid games, sports, rough play, bike riding, and other activities where there is a risk of an injury to the genitals.
+For at least 2 weeks after surgery, your child should avoid games, sports, rough play, bike riding, and other activities where there is a risk of an injury to the genitals.

-The doctor will do a follow-up examination usually within 2 to 3 months after the operation.
+The doctor will do a follow-up examination usually within 2 to 3 months after surgery.